LanguageMachines/bp-som/README.md

 ```

 End with an example of getting some data out of the system or using it for a little demo

+## Running an experiment

 --->

-## Running an experiment
+### A test run

 bpsom takes a configuration file as argument.
 An example config file, example-grapho.prm, can be found in the examples directory.

-### A test run

-You can run bpsom on the example by running:
+You can run bpsom on the example by going to the examples directory and invoking bpsom:

 ```
+cd examples
-bpsom examples/example-grapho.prm
+bpsom example-grapho.prm
 ```

 <!---